 - Third Offense within five years of a prior offense

 - The punishment is a Class 6 felony.
 Up to five years in prison with six months mandatory.
 Driver's license revoked.

 - Third or Subsequent Offense within five to ten years of prior offense

 - The punishment is a Class 6 felony.Up to five years in prison with ninety days mandatory.
 Driver's license revoked.

 - Fourth or Subsequent Offense within ten years of prior offense

 - The punishment is a Class 6 felony Up to five years in prison with one year mandatory.

-If, for any of the above convictions, you were driving drunk while a child seventeen years old or younger was in the vehicle with you, you will receive a mandatory five (5) days in jail and be fined an additional $500 to $1000 and be sentenced to perform forty hours of community service.
-If you are convicted a subsequent time, you must complete eighty hours of community service.
+In Virginia, if you were driving drunk while a child 17 years old or younger was in the vehicle with you, you will receive a mandatory five days in jail, fined an additional $500 to $1000, and sentenced to perform 40 hours of community service.
+If you are convicted a subsequent time, you must complete 80 hours of community service.

 At the heart of this practice, we are improving people's lives everyday.
 My clients often have their job, their assets, and their quality of life residing on these cases, which is why success is not just important, but absolutely crucial.David A. Cardon PC